Jahangir vs. Jansher: Who Was The Best?

 Jansher Khan

 Jansher Khan is another Pakistani professional who rose to prominence at the end of 1986.
 He is also a former World No. 1 and boasts winnings in the World Open a record eight times.
-Not only this, he won the British Open six times making him also one of the greatest squash players of all time.
+Not only this, but he won the British Open six times making him also one of the greatest squash players of all time.
 By the time Jahangir was waning on his form, Jansher came to the picture.
 Jansher became known when he won the World Junior Squash Championship and later on became a professional.

 Rivalry Kindled